augustotecnos/fastnotes/README.md

 ## Loading GridStack

 GridStack is installed via npm and imported as an ES module from `app.js`.
+Containers no longer use a nested GridStack instance.
+Instead, their internal layout relies on a native CSS Grid controlled with JavaScript.

 ### Passo de teste 4.2